The Showdown Effect

 The Showdown Effect is an action game developed by Arrowhead Game Studios in cooperation with Pixeldiet Entertainment and published by Paradox Interactive for Microsoft Windows and Mac OS X. The game was released on 5 March 2013 via digital distribution on Steam.

+An enhanced version of the game, The Showdown Effect: Reloaded was developed by GIII Holdings and released on 5 March 2024 via Steam.